Meet Loyola’s 2018 Fulbright Award winners

 “The Fulbright project combines my passion for Faulkner and Japanese culture almost seamlessly,” says Hunter, who serves as co-president of Loyola’s film society and hopes to someday become a professor of literature or film.

 “I am wondering if Fulbright will open doors that I hadn’t considered before.
 I have a feeling that Japan will play a bigger role in my future than I ever anticipated.
 It could be that I’ll focus more on Japanese studies in graduate school, but I think I’ll also be looking into other jobs where I can put my knowledge of the language to use.”

 For Michelle Reilly, ’20, it’s all about community: studying it, analyzing it, and being a part of it.

 The Miami native is Loyola’s first-ever winner of the UK Fulbright Summer Award.
-She’ll spend the summer at the University of Bristol exploring the ways in which literature, music, visual arts, storytelling, dance, philosophy, and critical social theories have shaped social justice around the world—particularly in the areas of racial justice and slavery.
+She’ll study abroad this summer at the University of Bristol, exploring the ways in which literature, music, visual arts, storytelling, dance, philosophy, and critical social theories have shaped social justice around the world—particularly in the areas of racial justice and slavery.

 For Michelle, the month-long Fulbright program feels like a natural step in her lifelong interest in activism.
 In second grade, the political science and Global Studies major declared she wanted to be a lawyer: “I go through life ready and willing to have deep conversations, and I want to hear various perspectives and points so I can continue to evolve and develop my stances.
 The idea of justice has just always felt ingrained in who I am.”